viniciusmoraes/silver-sass/README.md

 # SilverSASS
-Library of Mixins the SASS for front-end.
+Library of Mixins the SASS drinking from a json file for front end.

 ### Mixin - border radius